davified/angular-chat-app/README.md

-# Simple Chat App
+# Angular Chat App

-A starter kit for building a socket.io based chat app with your frontend framwork of choice.
+Built on a starter kit for building a socket.io-based chat app prepared by @jeremiahalex

-Comes with an example client written in jQuery.
+Client built on Angular 1